• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 Drill holes AT-19-09 and -10 were drilled ~1135 m apart along the Attycelley Creek valley, targeting an intense chargeability anomaly identified in Phase 1 of the 2019 IP program.
 Hole AT-19-09 intersected significant pyrite in Takla Group rocks but did not intersect any intrusive bodies, whereas AT-19-10 intersected a coarse-grained monzonite for most of the length of the hole.

-AT-19-10, collared 1135 m southwest of AT-19-09, collared into monzonite with moderate phyllic alteration and pyrite veinlets, which it remained in until 59.0 m, where a silica- K-feldspar breccia over several metres gives way to laminated ash of the Takla Group with weak propylitic and potassic (silica-K-feldspar-magnetite-chlorite-biotite) alteration.
+AT-19-10, located 1135 m southwest of AT-19-09, collared into monzonite with moderate phyllic alteration and pyrite veinlets, which it remained in until 59.0 m, where a silica- K-feldspar breccia over several metres gives way to laminated ash of the Takla Group with weak propylitic and potassic (silica-K-feldspar-magnetite-chlorite-biotite) alteration.
 From 403.0 – 496.0 m (EOH) medium- to coarse-grained salmon-coloured quartz monzonite exhibits intermittent zones of brittle shear and calcite-zeolite vein stockwork.
-Calcite-zeolite veining is dominant throughout AT-19-10, comprising ~1 – 5 %; lesser vein phases include quartz-carbonate, quartz-pyrite ± chalcopyrite and pyrite ± chalcopyrite veinlets, which generally occur as < 1% of the core.
-Weak Au-Cu-Ag mineralization was intersected in several m- to dm-scale intervals in AT-19-10 (Table 1).
+Calcite-zeolite veining is dominant throughout AT-19-10, comprising ~1 – 5%; lesser vein phases include quartz-carbonate, quartz-pyrite ± chalcopyrite and pyrite ± chalcopyrite veinlets, which generally occur as < 1% of the core.
+Weak Au-Cu-Ag mineralization was intersected in several m- to dm-scale intervals in AT-19-10.
 Broad Au anomalies are an encouraging sign of porphyry potential.

 The presence of quartz-pyrite ± chalcopyrite and pyrite-chalcopyrite veining in AT-19-10 indicate potential for porphyry-style mineralization.
 The 2019 IP and drilling were the first work done on the Valley Target and the results warrant further work.